Lenz-K/android-kvm-hello-world/README.md

 ```
 adb push init-debug.rc /etc/init/init-debug.rc
 ```
-On the next boot, the permissions should be changed automatically.
+On the next boot of the device, the permissions should be changed automatically.